AnthonyTornetta/Cosmos/README.md

 - [x] Fix missing chunks on planets
 - [x] Update to Bevy 0.15
 - [x] Add recipes
+  - [x] Add intermediate blocks + items
+- [x] Rework item rendering to be more consistent

 ## Release 0.0.6a